 The discount rate also should reflect the growth potential of the company.
 Here I err on the conservative side.
-If a company is not a good buy assuming modest growth, I’m not likely to invest on the hopes that its growth is more significant.
+If a company is not a good buy assuming modest growth, I’m not likely to invest in the hopes that its growth is more significant.

-Buy at Attractive Price
+Buy at an Attractive Price

 With an estimate of the value of an enterprise, Buffett looks to buy at attractive prices.

-“It is Buffett’s intention not only to identify businesses that earn above-average returns, but to purchase them at prices far below their indicated value.
+“It is Buffett’s intention not only to identify businesses that earn above-average returns but to purchase them at prices far below their indicated value.
 Graham taught the importance of buying a stock only when the difference between its price and its value represented a margin of safety.”

 The case studies in The Warren Buffett Way are worth the price of admission.
 What case study in the third edition is Buffett’s purchase of IBM in 2011.

-Assuming a discount rate of 6% and no growth (IBM expects low single digit revenue growth and high single digit EPS growth), the value of IBM is $200 billion.
+Assuming a discount rate of 6% and no growth (IBM expects low single-digit revenue growth and high single-digit EPS growth), the value of IBM is $200 billion.
 Add to that excellent management who returns value to shareholders through dividends and share repurchases, and the investment decision was easy.

 I should point out, however, that IBM’s stock price will likely trade sideways or even lower for some time.
 The company has already announced that 2015 will be a challenging year for several reasons, including currency costs.
-But even assuming $12 billion in earnings at mid single digit EPS growth over the next decade, the investment should turn out nicely.
+But even assuming $12 billion in earnings at mid-single-digit EPS growth over the next decade, the investment should turn out nicely.